plasne/openid-connect/implementation.md

 ## Azure Key Vault

+It is possible to configure all settings in environment variables, .env files, or Azure App Configuration, so a Key Vault is not required, however, it is strongly recommended that all secrets be stored in the Key Vault.

 Follow these steps to configure the Azure Key Vault service...

 1. Deploy an Azure Key Vault resource.
 There are no specific SKUs or configuration options needed, anything should be fine.